Template Manager: Creating Templates | CLUE Learning

 How to Use It

-Step 1: View Your Templates
+1. View Your Templates

-Step 2: Create a New Template
+2. Creating a New Template

-• Build from scratch to create a fully custom checklist
+• Build from scratch - to create a fully custom checklist

-• Import from PDF to convert an existing paper form into a digital template
+• Import from PDF - to convert an existing paper form into a digital template

-• Import from Excel to build from a spreadsheet-based checklist
+• Import from Excel - to build from a spreadsheet-based checklist

-Step 3: Configure Settings
+3. Configure Settings

-Before building your checklist, configure the template settings.
+Before building out your checklist, configure the template settings.
 This includes selecting the template type, defining the scope of who and what it applies to, and setting compliance and behavior rules that control how the form is submitted.

-Step 4: Build Your Checklist
+4. Build Your Checklist

-Step 5: Preview on Mobile
+5. Preview on Mobile

 Key Behaviors and Limitations

 There are three template types.
-Each type serves a specific purpose and determines how the completed form is processed in Clue.
+Each type serves a specific purpose and determines how the completed form is processed in CLUE.

-• Inspection templates are used for pre-shift, post-shift, or job site equipment checks
+• Inspection templates are used for pre-shift, post-shift, or job site equipment checks.

-• PM Checklist templates are used during scheduled preventive maintenance services and connect directly to Clue's Preventive Maintenance workflows
+• PM Checklist templates are used during scheduled preventive maintenance services and connect directly to CLUE's Preventive Maintenance workflows.

-• Fuel Report templates are used to capture fuel activity and usage data in the field
+• Fuel Report templates are used to capture fuel activity and usage data in the field.

 Editing a published template applies changes going forward only.
 Completed inspections or checklists that used a previous version of the template are not affected by changes made after the fact.